Giving Gifts on Steam

 Gift cards on Steam, like their counterpart Steam wallet codes, are sold in many retail stores across North America.
 There’s bound to be a few lying around on Amazon and GameStop.

 Best of all, these gift cards provide you with access to amazing deals, cloud saves, automatic updates, and your choice of any PC game available on Steam’s market!
-The alternative is a digital wallet code which functions similarly as it can be redeemed on Steam but by depositing funds (money) into your account.
+The alternative is a digital wallet code that functions similarly as it can be redeemed on Steam but by depositing funds (money) into your account.

 Gift Cards on Steam come in several types.
 The standard ones are the $20, $50, and $100 gift cards.
 The less common ones include the $5 and $10 gift cards which I saw on Steam Card Delivery.